VeriConomy/vericoin/README.md

 All the documentation can be found in the [Doc Directory](doc). \
 You will find information such as:
- - How to build Vericoin Vault
+ - How to build Vericoin Wallet
  - Release Notes
  - Development Process
  - ...